-Some users have reported an issue related to the Firewall inside Windows.
-According to them, they get an error 0x80070422 along with a message i.e. Windows Firewall can’t change some of your settings.
-This error appears whenever a user tries to turn-on the Windows’s own Firewall using recommended settings.
-Some users have reported this error with 3rd party security Firewalls too that is pretty troublesome.
+Some users have reported an issue related to the firewall within Windows.
+According to them, they receive an error 0x80070422 along with a message that states: ‘Windows Firewall can’t change some of your settings.’
+This error appears whenever a user tries to turn on Windows’ own firewall using recommended settings.
+Some users have also reported this error with third-party security firewalls, which is quite troublesome.

-Reason Behind the Error 0x80070422:
+Reason behind the error 0x80070422:

 This error might occur if a required service is not running in Windows.
 On the other hand, a disabled Background Intelligent Transfer Service (BITS) can also cause this issue.
-Background Intelligent Transfer Service is required to be in its working state.
+The Background Intelligent Transfer Service is required to be in its working state.

-Solutions to Fix the Error 0x80070422:
+Solutions for Fixing Error 0x80070422:

-Method #2: Setting up Background Intelligence Transfer Service
+Method #2: Setting Up Background Intelligence Transfer Service